 - Supported by limited, more detailed monitoring.

-Features are the species, habitats and geological 'things'
+'Features' are the species, habitats and geological and

 - seals, butterflies, breeding birds